davidlin006811/myparrotchat/README.md

  - Text, emoji and photo submit
  - File upload / download
  - Peer to peer video and audio chat
- - Snapshot takeing in video chat
+ - Snapshot functionality in video chat
  - Multiple groups
  - Easy user and group search
  - Free contacter adding and removing
- - An easy way to create group, remove group, join group, withdraw from group freely
+ - An easy way to create group, remove group, join group, and withdraw from group freely
  - One to one private chat and one to mutilple group chat
  - A simple way to toggle between deafult input panel and floating input panel